ºÚÁÏÌìÌÃ

 Drought

-Higher temperatures draw more moisture from the land and dry out the soil, which cannot .
+Higher temperatures draw more moisture from the land and dry out the soil, which cannot when it does rain.
 Instead, it runs off into rivers, increasing the risk of floods following droughts.

 Droughts also increase temperatures as air above the ground warms more quickly.